s4ke/Master-Thesis/src/md/069-conclusion.md

 \label{sec:future-work}

-Our PArrows DSL can be expanded to other task parallel Haskells, and a specific target is HdpH [@Maier:2014:HDS:2775050.2633363].
+Our PArrows DSL can be expanded to other task parallel Haskells as we have seen in the Cloud Haskell experiment.
+It is a primary focus of further development as it will also help investigating the biggest problem of our DSL -- the difference in behaviour of `parEvalN` across the backends.
+In Chapter \ref{sec:CloudHaskellArrowParallelLimitsMitigation}
+we already proposed a possible fix for the Cloud Haskell backend.
+Fixing this specifically for Cloud Haskell will help us understand the problem and enable us to amend the GpH and `Par` Monad backends as well.

+In other future work, we see a big potential in getting HdpH [@Maier:2014:HDS:2775050.2633363] to work with our interface.
-Further Future-aware versions of Arrow combinators can be defined.
+Furthermore, additional Future-aware versions of Arrow combinators can be defined.
 Existing combinators could also be improved, for example more specialised versions of `>>>` and `***` combinators are viable.

-In ongoing work we are expanding both our skeleton library and the number of skeleton-based parallel programs that use our DSL.
+Another area of interest is the expansion expanding of both our skeleton library as well as the number of skeleton-based parallel programs that use our DSL.
 It would also be interesting to see a hybrid of PArrows and Accelerate [@McDonell:2015:TRC:2887747.2804313].
-Ports of our approach to other languages such as Frege, Eta, or Java directly are at an early development stage.

-TODO: Alles was in der Evaluation of Results noch aufgekommen ist.